Democracy | Malian | Citizen | Ballot

 discounted from the possible alternatives under consideration.

-3. Freedom of peaceful assembly and association (UDHR
+Website peaceful assembly and association (UDHR

 Article 20).
 This right allows you to discuss ideas with others